SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OpaqueTypes.rst

-Using the opaque type ``some Container`` as a return type expresses the desired API contract --- the function returns a container, but declines to specify exactly what that container's type is:
+Using the opaque type ``some Container`` as a return type expresses the desired API contract --- the function returns a container, but declines to specify the container's type:

 .. testcode:: opaque-result
     :compile: true